geraldaungst/exandria-campaign/60 Locations/Wildemount/Cyrios Mountains/Monastery of Dimensional Harmony.md

 ### Description

 > The sloping entrance passage ends at a carved stone stairway that descends 20 feet deeper into the mountain.
-The steps are wide and deep, clearly sized for larger inhabitants, but manageable for most humanoids.
-Ancient iron torch brackets line the walls, their metal darkened with age.
-The air grows noticeably cooler as you descend and carries a faint metallic taste.
+The steps are higher and deeper than typical.
+Ancient iron torch brackets line the walls every few feet, their metal darkened with age.
+The air is frigid and carries a faint metallic odor.

 ### Features

 - **Firbolg Construction**: The stairs show excellent stonework but are sized for Large creatures
-- **Dimensional Resonance**: Magic items begin to glow faintly here
-- **Hidden Observation**: Phase spiders in Areas 10-12 may watch newcomers from the Ethereal Plane

 ---